 Are you planning to visit Bucharest?
 Booked a flight to Bucharest Otopeni Airport and want to know how to get to city centre?
 Want to know more about taxis, the metro, public transportation, safety and what Bucharest is like for tourists?

-Stop looking somewhere else - you’ll find everything you need in this complete practical guide on how to visit Bucharest made with info and honest tips from locals who live here.
-And if there’s anything missing just let us know and we’ll tell you :)
+Stop looking somewhere else - you’ll find everything you need in this complete practical guide on how to visit Romania's capital, Bucharest, with info and honest tips from locals who live here.
+And if there’s anything missing just let us know and we’ll add it :)

 Table of contents

 - 1. Introduction

 - 2. Quick facts about Bucharest: the city, safety and when to visit